ropensci/roweb3/content/blog/2024-08-19-news-august-24/index.md

 * [Git Tricks for Working with Large Repositories](/blog/2024/08/06/git-tricks) by Mauro Lepore. `git clone` isn't always the right tool.
 Other languages: <a href='/es/blog/2024/08/06/git-tricks' lang='es'>Trucos de Git para trabajar con repositorios grandes (es)</a>.

+* [My Experience With Long Term Maintenance Of An R Package](/blog/2024/08/20/my-experience-with-long-term-maintenance-of-an-r-package) by Vincent van Hees.
+I discuss various strategies for package maintenance, drawing on my experience with the GGIR package, and explore how funding, community involvement, and scope management can help ensure continued success.

 ## Calls for contributions

 ### Calls for maintainers